caioraposo/hush-benchmarks/artifact/README.md

 # cp ./target/release/hush /usr/local/bin/ahush
 ```

-You can substitute `/usr/local/bin` with your prefered directory for binaries such as `~/.local/bin`.
+To avoid root permissions, you can substitute `/usr/local/bin` with your prefered directory for binaries such as `~/.local/bin`.
 Note that this directory has to be in the `$PATH` variable.

 # Step 3: Clone the Hush Benchmarks repository